BishoyHanyRaafat/BishoyHanyRaafat/README.md

 - 👋 Hi, I’m @BishoyHanyRaafat
-- 👀 I’m interested in python and discord.
-Py
+- 👀 I’m interested in python javascript and machine learning
-- 🌱 I’m currently learning discord.p
+- 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate on discord.py
+- 💞️ I’m looking to collaborate on any project
 - 📫 My website is bhrbishoy.pythonanywhere.com

 <!---